 It’s inevitable, so why are you holding your children back?

 Is it ok to assume everything will be fine?
-Or should you take the steps to ensure it will be when you pass on?
+Or should you take the steps to ensure it truly will be when you pass on?

 What does success look like?

-For most families, a successful estate transition is characterized by continued family unity, a strong individual and collective sense of self-worth, and a financial or business legacy that continues to provide opportunities and comfort for subsequent generations.
-Typically, the glue that binds these elements is a shared family vision, or a unilaterally agreed upon set of values which provides the framework for family interaction and decision making.
-For families that have navigated the pitfalls of poor estate transitions, coming together to frame a collective vision as a unit helped build a foundation of trust, communication, and confidence – key elements in helping ensure that the family unit can continue to function through difficult emotional transitions and build into the future.
+Typically, the glue that binds these elements is a shared family vision, or an agreed upon set of values which provides the framework for family interaction and decision making.
+Coming together to frame a collective vision as a unit helps build a foundation of trust, communication, and confidence, which are key elements in helping ensure that the family unit can continue to function through difficult emotional transitions and build into the future.

 Engaging heirs early in the management of the family’s financial assets serves as a training ground for the technical skills that will be needed later on.
 Understanding how the family’s assets are structured, how pools of financial capital are managed (and why), and who the key advisors are, all serve to pave the way for continuity down the road.
-Engagement with technical advisors also builds knowledge and confidence.
+Engagement and rapport building with technical advisors also builds knowledge and confidence.

-Part of your estate planning should include bringing the next generation into the conversation today.
-Keeping children out of the conversation risks sending the message that you lack both trust and confidence in their capacity to understand the full spectrum of your affairs, or their ability accept financial responsibility.
+Part of estate planning should include bringing the next generation into the conversation today.
+Keeping children out of the conversation risks sending the message that you lack both trust and confidence in their capacity to understand the full spectrum of your affairs, or their ability to accept financial responsibility.

 Fortunately, families today have a breadth of support options available to them to help navigate the complexities of a family enterprise strategy.
 Family advisors can offer a wide range of expertise to coach families through self-discovery, provide a constructive framework for conflict resolution, and help keep all family members engaged and accountable.